 Oxygen is prescribed just for you

 Your healthcare provider will prescribe oxygen based on your needs.
 Here are a few things you should know:

 A therapist from the medical equipment company will explain when to use oxygen and what type to use.
 You’ll be taught how to use and maintain your oxygen equipment.

 You must use the exact rate of oxygen prescribed for each activity.
-Don’t increase or decrease the amount without asking your healthcare provider first.
+Don’t increase or decrease the amount on your own.
+Ask your healthcare provider first.

 Supplemental oxygen is a medicine.
-It’s not addictive and causes no side effects when used as directed.
+It’s not addictive.
+It causes no side effects when used as directed.